 Which Properties Are Not Taxable in India?

 There are specific properties that are entirely tax-free.
 So, taxpayers do not have to include the rental income from these properties for income tax calculation.
-Now, let us take a look at these properties:
+The following is the list of properties that are not taxable in India: